Diamantine Picard functors of rigid spaces

-We begin with a few general lemmas on the cohomology of ``mixed tensor products'' between rigid and perfectoid spaces: \begin{Lemma} Let $X$ be an affinoid rigid space and let $Y$ be an affinoid perfectoid space.
+We begin with a few general lemmas on the cohomology of ``mixed tensor products'' of rigid with perfectoid spaces, which are essentially coherent base-change results.
+For these we crucially use Kiehl's Theorem that $R\Gamma(X,\O)$ is perfect for any proper rigid space $X$. \begin{Lemma} Let $X$ be an affinoid rigid space over $K$ and let $Y$ be an affinoid perfectoid space.
 Then for $n> 0$, we have $H^n_{\et}(X\times Y,\O)= 0$. \end{Lemma} \begin{proof} This is true in much greater generality by an application of \cite[Theorem~8.2.22(c)]{KedlayaLiu-rel-p-p-adic-Hodge-I}.
-This applies here because \'etale maps that factor into rational embeddings and finite \'etale maps form a basis for the topology of $X\times Y$ by Proposition~\cite[Proposition~11.31]{etale-cohomology-of-diamonds}. \end{proof}
+This applies here because \'etale maps that factor into rational embeddings and finite \'etale maps form a basis for $(X\times Y)_{\et}$ by Proposition~\cite[Proposition~11.31]{etale-cohomology-of-diamonds}. \end{proof}